rushi30ds/Online-course-registration/README.md

 # online-course-registration php project

-online course registration by using html,css,js,and php and final year and engineering project
+online course registration by using html,css,js,and php and final year and BCA project

 UI part with Html,css,php,bootstrap and mysql database